lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

-Erasmus has a much more vivid imagination than I do
+Erasmus has a much more vivid imagination than I do:

+![][ScreenShot2020-12-20at4.35.21PM]

-![][ScreenShot2020-12-20at4.35.21PM]P 50 pine-apple
+P 50 pine-apple

 ![][ScreenShot2020-12-20at4.37.10PM]

 P 51 guilty wretches

+Darwin on the cultivation and uses of ideas:

+![][ScreenShot2020-12-20at4.44.12PM]

 She’s describing a lunar eclipse that occurred 14 Feb, 1794 AD 22:21